samunemeth/ProgrammingCBL/README.md

 *The items listed here are in the order of decreasing priority.*

-  - [x] Create a repository and folder structure. *(Learning Topic)*
-    - Demo: The code is nicely accessible and history is kept.
-  - [ ] Create class structure. *(Learning Topic)*
-    - Note: Clean structure with inheritance and abstract classes.
   - [ ] Implement a grid:
     - Demo: Print the contents of the grid to the console.
     - Note: 2D array to console.